telerik/blazor-docs/globalization/overview.md

 * [Globalization (G11N)]({%slug globalization-formats%})—the ability to react to the chosen culture where format strings are involved (such as number and date formats).

 * [Right-to-Left Support]({%slug rtl-support%})—the ability to render the components in a right-to-left direction instead of the default left-to-right direction.
-This feature will become available in an upcoming release.

 ## Internationalization Support